A service account provides an identity for processes that run in a Pod.

 spec.serviceAccount field has been

-You can access the API using a proxy or with a client library, as described in Accessing the Cluster.
+With service accounts, you can access the API inside the pod using a proxy or with a client library, as described in Accessing the Cluster.

 Every namespace has a default service account resource called